5argon/ECSLineRenderer/README.md

 ## TODO

 - I would like to support material property block but I don't want to copy Unity's code and modify into my own, I would have to always check the system on every update and copy again if it changes.
-For now I want to leave it to a default `MeshInstanceRendererSystem`.
+For now I want to leave it to a default `RenderMeshSystemV2`.

 - To support arbitrary vertices rounded end cap it will break instancing as that uses a new mesh, also we could not pre generate all the meshes at `OnCreateManager`.
 Maybe I will just pre-generate a set of limited options to choose from instead. (e.g. 0~8 vertex rounded edge and nothing more)

-- You cannot change `LineStyle` later, the copy to `MesnInstanceRenderer` component is only at the creation of entity with required components.
+- You cannot change `LineStyle` later, the copy to `RenderMesh` component is only at the creation of entity with required components.

 - Add changed filter mechanism that ties to the camera's position, so if the camera does not move there is no need to compute the billboard rotation.